 4. Increase Worker Productivity with Appreciation

-Staff recognition is low-cost but a high-impact mechanism for productivity, engagement, as well as retention.
-Only 33% of staff in the US believe that they receive praise for their work.
-Most workers feel unrecognized (the other 66%), and more inclined to resign and move to a different company.
+Most workers (the other 66%) feel unrecognized and are more inclined to resign and move to a different company.
 Plus, offering recognition is directly linked to staff engagement.
-There appears a disconnect between level C executives and how they manage people effectively.
+There appears to be a disconnect between level C executives and how they manage people effectively.

 5. Increase Worker Productivity by Listening

 Companies closing and workers conducting their work remotely have indicated that one communication skill, namely, listening, is critical.
 Workers were dealing with many and varied interruptions, such as by family members and pets: all these distractions can influence their listening abilities.

 Listening is related to recognition.
 This is because you recognize a staff member if you stop and listen to him or her.
 In turn, this boosts productivity.
 More so, 41% of high-performance companies conduct surveys of their staff sentiments.

 Some 28% of low-performance businesses monitor staff sentiment.
 About 27% of high-performance businesses offer feedback mechanisms, whereas 7% of low-performance companies do not offer feedback mechanisms at all.